cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/unused-on-guide-path/misaka.md

 ## Requirements

-- A device running iOS/iPadOS 15.0 to 15.7.1 or 16.0 to 16.1.2
+- A device running iOS/iPadOS 16.0 to 16.6.1
 - The Tips app installed to your device
 - The latest version of [PlumeImpactor](https://github.com/khcrysalis/PlumeImpactor/releases/latest)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
-- The latest version of [TrollInstallerMDC](https://dhinakg.github.io/apps.html)
+- The latest version of [Misaka](https://github.com/straight-tamago/misaka/releases/latest)

 ## Installing the application